IrrinkiHarsha825/ENTNT-MAIN/README.md

 # TalentFlow
 TalentFlow is a modern, feature-rich hiring platform designed for streamlined recruitment management.
-Built with React.js, Vite, and Tailwind CSS, it offers a responsive UI, light/dark mode —all powered by mock APIs for rapid prototyping and testing.
+Built with React.js, Vite, and Tailwind CSS, it offers a responsive UI, light mode —all powered by mock APIs for rapid prototyping and testing.

 ## Table of Contents